exercism/awk/docs/INSTALLATION.md

 If that returns:

 * something like `GNU Awk 5.1.0 ...`
-    - You've already got GNU awk, you can carry on with the exercises.
+    - You already have GNU awk and can carry on with the exercises.

 * something like `awk version 20200816`
     - This is is the "one true awk" implementation.